sstone72389/ruby-enumerable-io/README.md

 Let's create a script to mimic the behavior of the `wc` (word count) command line utility in `bin/word_count.rb`.

+## Files in the CSV format

+A file containing Comma Separated Values (CSV) is a simple and well supported format for data interchange, especially for tabular data.
+It is an open format describing plain text (data) separated by commas.
+It may or may not have a "header" as the first line, describing "columns" of data.
+Each piece of data is represented as a "row".

+## Demo - Inspect a CSV file

+Tabular data, columns, and rows?
+We're dealing with a spreadsheet (without formulas).
+There is an example in [`data/people.csv`](data/people.csv).

+1. Watch as I open the file in my text editor.
+1. Watch as I open the file in a spreadsheet program.

 ## Demo - CSV class

 We previously used the Ruby class